February–April 2023

 In the wake of a global pandemic, amid festering social and political divisions, and with trust in higher education and other institutions ebbing, how might the humanities meaningfully improve life in twenty-first-century America?
 What actions must humanists take in research, teaching, and public outreach to create a stronger, more vibrant society?

-After two virtual panel discussions during February and March, this series will culminate on April 4th, when the National Humanities Center will present a panel discussion featuring renowned writer Amitav Ghosh, NEH Chair Shelly Lowe, American historian Nancy MacLean (William H. Chafe Professor of History and Public Policy, Duke University) and NHC President and Director Robert D. Newman.
-An evening keynote address from Mr. Ghosh at the James B. Hunt Jr. Library at North Carolina State University will follow.
+After two virtual panel discussions during February and March, this series culminated on April 4th, when the National Humanities Center presented a panel discussion featuring renowned writer Amitav Ghosh, NEH Chair Shelly Lowe, American historian Nancy MacLean (William H. Chafe Professor of History and Public Policy, Duke University) and NHC President and Director Robert D. Newman.
+An evening keynote address from Mr. Ghosh at the James B. Hunt Jr. Library at North Carolina State University followed.

 Amitav Ghosh